Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/README.md

 # Vulnerable-Road-Users-Detection_Tracking

-This repository contains a deep learning approach based on YOLOv5 , YOLOv7 and YOLOv8 DeepSORT (DST) for detection and tracking of Vulnerable road users (VRUs) for faciliatating self driving vehicles and assiting human drivers for safety of VRUs.
+This repository contains a deep learning approach based on YOLOv5 , YOLOv7 and YOLOv8 for detection and tracking of Vulnerable road users (VRUs) for faciliatating self driving vehicles and assiting human drivers for safety of VRUs.
 Results have been compared for benchmarking.
-YOLOv5x , YOLOv7x and YOLOv8x models are trained on a NVIDIA GeForce RTX 2080 SUPER, 7982.312 MB after installing all dependencies.
+Models are trained on a NVIDIA GeForce RTX 2080 SUPER, 7982.312 MB after installing all dependencies.

 VRUs include all live actors which can be hit by moving vehicles on roads and are prone to much larger damage as compared to other cars.
 ![0000074_10218_d_0000020](https://github.com/Faryalaurooj/Vulnerable-Road-Users-Detection-Tracking/assets/138756263/2de8e7e3-ae95-428c-a7fd-4754ff93ec64)